-- Maintain funding levels in accordance with the Target Funding Guidelines. - Maintain an equitable distribution of costs amongst the members through a premium allocation process, with appropriate consideration for loss experience within the pool layer and excess layers. - Maintain stable pricing year-over-year striving not-to-exceed a 10% variance. - The EWC risk tolerance is between neutral and high.
+- Maintain funding levels in accordance with the Target Funding Guidelines. - Maintain an equitable distribution of costs amongst the members through a premium allocation process with appropriate consideration for exposure and loss experience within the pool layer and excess layers. - Maintain stable pricing year-over-year, striving not to exceed a 15% variance. - The GL1 risk tolerance is low to neutral.
 We will protect pool assets through appropriate risk transfer with a bias toward more risk transfer in a soft market and less risk transfer in a hard market.
-There is a bias toward risk transfer when losses are less predictable and a bias toward risk retention when losses are more predictable, in order to mitigate the Program's exposure to uncollectible reinsurance, and when considering concentration of risk.

-- Maintain multi-year relationships, where possible, with business partners (brokers, underwriters, actuaries, claims administrators, etc.). - Continue legislative efforts and collaboration to mitigate the expansion of workers' compensation benefits that results in increased costs to the Program and membership.
+There is a bias toward risk transfer when losses are less predictable and a bias toward risk retention when losses are more predictable and less volatile. - Maintain multi-year relationships, where possible, with business partners (brokers, underwriters, actuaries, claims administrators, etc.).

-Budget Policies for the EWC Program include the following, established by the Board of Directors:
+Budget Policies for the GL1 Program include the following established by the Board of Directors: